ligolang/ligo/gitlab-pages/docs/syntax/contracts/operation.md

 ## Originating contracts

-The `Tezos.Next.Operation.create_contract` function creates an operation to originate a contract.
+The `Tezos.Operation.create_contract` function creates an operation to originate a contract.
 Its parameters are:

 - The code of the new contract as a function